 Bees are flying insects closely related to wasps and ants, known for their role in pollination and for producing honey and beeswax.
-Bees live in colonies that consist of the queen, worker bees and drones.
+There are many bee species that build their nests in a wide range of areas that are inconvenient for us.
+Bees live in colonies that consist of the queen, worker bees, and drones.
 Worker bees clean the hive, collecting pollen and nectar to feed the colony and they take care of the offspring.
 The drone’s only job is to mate with the queen and the queen’s only job is to lay eggs.
-There are about 20,000 different species of bees in the world, the most commonly known are the honey bee, the bumble bee, and the carpenter bee.
+There are about 20,000 different species of bees in the world, the most commonly known are the honey bee, mason bees, the bumblebee, and the carpenter bee.

 Never try to remove a swarm or hive yourself.
+You will need a removal service or pest control for integrated pest management.
 Swarms are dangerous and require proper equipment.
-If you have a non-aggressive swarm and they are easily accessible, a live removal might be the best way to handle the problem, however not all bees can be saved or relocated..
+If you have a non-aggressive swarm and they are easily accessible, a live removal, changing nesting sites, might be the best way to handle the problem, however, not all bees can be saved or relocated.
 Assuming the bees are not aggressive we can relocate the swarm by smoking them and putting them in a box.
 Not only do the bees get to live happily in a new home, there are no pesticides involved and it’s environmentally friendly.
 The goal is to get them to a beekeeper that will re-queen the colony and help preserve the bee population.

 The most effective prevention is not trying to attract bees.

 - Avoid fragrances like perfume or hairspray, which will attract bees.
 Be careful around flowers.

 - Do not wear bright color clothing, especially clothing with floral patterns

 - Be careful with foods, especially soda cans